The Health Risks of Exposure to Dust

 Naturally occurring particles may also cause health issues.
 These include microorganisms, such as pollen, fungi and in certain circumstances bacteria and viruses (such as from wastewater or someone sneezing).
 Dust from soil can irritate the respiratory tract.

 This hazard varies depending on the type of dust, the amount of dust inhaled, the size of particulate, and how well your lungs are able to remove the dust.
-Inhaling dust over a couple of days or months can have consequences to first responders, particularly those working in a medical or health and safety role.
+Inhaling dust over a couple of days or months can have consequences for first responders, particularly those working in a medical or health and safety role.

 For workers that deal with this hazard, it must be noted that inhaling dust over many years can cause.